 The North Carolina Digital Heritage Center supports community engagement and lifelong learning by promoting and increasing access to North Carolina's cultural heritage.

 The North Carolina Digital Heritage Center:

 The Digital Heritage Center provides digitization and digital publishing services to cultural heritage institutions in North Carolina.
-All digitization is done in the Digital Production Center, a unit of the Carolina Digital Library and Archives in the UNC-Chapel Hill University Library.
+All digitization is done in the Digital Production Center, a unit of the UNC-Chapel Hill University Library.
 The Digital Heritage Center can capture high-resolution images of a wide variety of materials, including, but not limited to:

 All of the materials digitized by the Digital Heritage Center are published online at DigitalNC.org.
 This website is hosted by the UNC-Chapel Hill University Library, and maintained by the UNC Library staff and the North Carolina Digital Heritage Center.
 DigitalNC.org contains thousands of items from libraries, archives, and museums around the state and is a terrific resources for students, teachers, researchers, and anyone interested in the history and culture of North Carolina.

 Robert Anthony, Jr., Director of the North Carolina Digital Heritage Center and Curator of the North Carolina Collection.